Alamao4523/VALKYRON-AGI/README.md

 🧬 Human-Like Input Engine system-wide

 💓 If it suits you, its ready to be scaled to your desired petition.
 No need for computer.
-All happens ON-DEVICE
+All happens ON-DEVICE.

 # 🖐️ Human System-Wide Logic Engine